Traveling through Japan is easy and fast. The trains are reliable and on time and you can get almost everywhere by train.

 Be sure to reserve your pass well in advance because it can take up to 7 business days to send the Exchange order by registered post to your address and they don’t deliver during weekends or holidays.
 Once you received your Exchange order, you can exchange it in Japan for a Japan Rail Pass.

 The first thing you need to do is exchange the voucher.
 You can do that up to 90 days after purchasing the voucher.
 To exchange it you will need your passport again.

 Here you find a list of locations where you can exchange your rail pass.

-So if you have a spare moment you can already redeem your voucher and avoid any stress the moment you need to catch your train.
+Allow sufficient time for the exchange process or head to the station when you have a spare moment so you can already redeem your voucher and avoid any stress the moment you need to catch your train.

 Using your Japan Rail Pass